Service Worker

 Disable Service Worker

-Tauri uses its own caching system, so the service worker is not needed.
+Tauri uses its own caching system, so the service worker is not needed in desktop builds.

 Update Behavior